Tasks are the cornerstone of the todo.vu platform.

 You don’t have to add a due date to your tasks, but it can certainly help to keep you organised and on track.

 Tasks’ due dates are easily seen at a glance from within your Task Dashboard, and, depending on your dashboard set-up for sorting tasks, you can clearly see tasks with imminent due dates at the top of your ‘To do’ task listing.

-You can also add or change a task’s due date from the Task Dashboard with todo.vu’s Edit function.
+You can also add or change a task’s due date from the Task Dashboard with todo.vu’s bulk edit function.
 Simply select the task’s avatar, and then choose ‘Change due date’ from the list of options that appear on the drop-down bar.